gitrev-typed

 "Out-of-tree" builds

-An example where custom definitions are useful is "out-of-tree" builds, where the build takes place outside of the normal git tree.
+Custom definitions are particularly useful for "out-of-tree" builds, where the build takes place outside of the normal git tree.

 These builds present a problem, as we normally rely on building in the project directory where the .git directory is easy to locate.
 For example, while gitHash will work for 'cabal build', it will not work for 'nix build' or 'cabal install'.
 Fortunately, there are workarounds, both relying on passing the right data via environment variables.